lbailey58/engr3/README.md

 ![Assembly](media/StartingDocument.png)

 ### Reflection
-This assignment did not go as well as I as hoped because I made 2 mistakes that took a while to find
+This assignment did not go as well as I as hoped because I made 2 mistakes that took a while to find.
+This assignment helped me understand more what the test would look like.
+I did not enjoy how many times I had to set material in this assignment because of one of the mistakes I made.

 ## COPY THIS